dzhng/llm-api/README.md

 ## 🤓 Debugging

-ZodGPT usese the `debug` module for logging & error messages.
+`llm-api` usese the `debug` module for logging & error messages.
 To run in debug mode, set the `DEBUG` env variable:

 `DEBUG=llm-api:* yarn playground`